beast-2e/beast-2e.github.io/docs/beasties/README.md

   **Major(s) / minor(s):** 6-3 + 9 (double)

-  **Bio:** I'm a violist who loves reading graphic novels and otherwise exploring the great indoors; I'm also the person who created this version of our Beast website.
+  **Bio:** I'm a violist who loves reading graphic novels and otherwise exploring the great indoors.
+I'm also the person who created this version of our Beast website!
 Feel free to say hi at t_gao [at] mit [dot] edu :&ZeroWidthSpace;)

 </MarkdownCard>